Gary-Zhigang/IDS721_Project1/README.md

 # IDS721_Project1
 ## Introduction
-This is simple flask demo for the course IDS720, I used github's Codespaces as IaC and used AWS App Runner for the cloud deployment.
+This is simple flask demo for the course IDS720, I used AWS Cloud9 as IaC to deploy the code and plan to use the AWS App Runner to finish the cloud deployment in the future.
-**Codespaces:**
-picture.
-**AWS App Runner:**
+**AWS Cloud9:**
 picture.

 ## Function Display
 **1. x is used:**
 picture.